Theodorah-Roy-Ger-42K/Kumul-Cafe-Web-Design-Project-A2/README.md

 The images used throughout the Kumul Café website were sourced from **Pinterest** and are included in this project for **academic and educational purposes**.

-The images are used as visual content for this student web design prototype and are **not claimed as original photographic work created by the student**.
+The images are used as visual content for this student web design prototype and are **not claimed as original photographic work created by the myself**.

 Where the original creator or source can be identified, appropriate acknowledgement should be provided.